Derek Leckenby

 Derek "Lek" Leckenby (14 May 1943 – 4 June 1994) was an English musician and lead guitarist, most famous for his work with English pop group Herman's Hermits.

 Early life

 Leckenby was born in Leeds.
 He was educated at William Hulme's Grammar School, Manchester, and commenced a civil engineering degree course at Manchester University before leaving to become a professional musician.
 He was performing with Manchester band The Wailers when music manager Harvey Lisberg recruited him for Herman's Hermits.

+Leckenby married Leonie Rosenbloom in July of 1968.
+Together they had two daughters.